aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/management/move-worksheet-in-spreadsheet/_index.md

 ### Error Codes

 - **400 Bad Request**: Invalid Aspose.Cells Cloud API URI.
-- **401 Unauthorized**: Invalid access token.
-Or invalid client id and secret.
+- **401 Unauthorized**: Invalid access token, or invalid client ID and secret.
-- **404 Not Found**: The spreadsheet file not accessible.
+- **404 Not Found**: The spreadsheet file is not accessible.
-- **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.
+- **500 Server Error**: The spreadsheet encountered an anomaly while obtaining calculation data.

 ## Where should we use the Move Worksheet in Spreadsheet API?

-- **Standardized Report Generation**: After the monthly or quarterly reports are automatically generated, according to the company's standard template requirements, the `Summary` or `Executive Overview` worksheet is automatically moved to the top of the workbook to ensure that the core conclusions are presented when the file is opened.
+- **Standardized Report Generation**: After monthly or quarterly reports are automatically generated, the `Summary` or `Executive Overview` worksheet is moved to the top of the workbook to ensure that core conclusions are presented when the file is opened.
-- **Data Processing Pipeline**: After processing the raw worksheets from different data sources in the ETL process, the `Processed_Data` worksheet that has been cleaned and transformed is moved to a logical position in the workbook (such as in the middle), forming a clear process structure with the original data and analysis results.
+- **Data Processing Pipeline**: After processing raw worksheets from different data sources in the ETL process, the `Processed_Data` worksheet that has been cleaned and transformed is moved to a logical position in the workbook (e.g., in the middle), creating a clear process structure with the original data and analysis results.
-- **User Customized File Delivery**: After the user selects the preferred layout through the configuration interface (such as placing the chart page at the top), the system automatically rearranges the worksheet order in the workbook according to the selection and delivers the personalized file.
+- **User‑Customized File Delivery**: After a user selects a preferred layout through a configuration interface (such as placing the chart page at the top), the system automatically rearranges the worksheet order in the workbook according to the selection and delivers the personalized file.

 ## Why should you use the Move Worksheet in Spreadsheet API?

-- **Developer-Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
-Compared to building custom chart rendering solutions, this significantly reduces the development workload.
+- **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling rapid development and comes with comprehensive documentation.
+Compared with building custom solutions, this significantly reduces development workload.
-- **Reduced Labor Costs**: Reduced the need for positions dedicated to document consolidation.
+- **Reduced Labor Costs**: Reduces the need for personnel dedicated to document consolidation.
-- **Pay-per-use**: No upfront investment, only pay for API calls actually used.
+- **Pay‑per‑Use**: No upfront investment; you only pay for the API calls you actually use.
 - **Zero Maintenance Costs**: No need to maintain servers, update software, or deal with compatibility issues.

 ## How to Use the Move Worksheet in Spreadsheet API with SDKs